Optimal Differentially Private Randomized Response Designs to Collect Sensitive Binary Data: INTRODUCTION

 Randomized response (RR) designs offer a principled solution to the challenge of collecting sensitive binary (Yes/No) data without compromising respondent privacy \citep{cruyff2008accounting}.
 By incorporating a probabilistic (random) element into the response process, RR mechanisms ensure that an individual’s answer cannot be directly traced to their true status by the researcher or any third party.
-Suppose a researcher asks students if they’ve ever cheated on an exam.
-Using Randomized Response, each student privately flips a coin: if heads, they answer ``Yes'' regardless of the truth; if tails, they answer truthfully \citep{warner1965randomized}.
+Figure \ref{fig:five_designs} describes five popular RR designs, which will be discussed later in detail.
+Suppose a researcher wants to estimate the proportion of students who have ever cheated on an exam.
+During the interview, each student privately spins a spinner labeled ``Cheated'' and ``Never Cheated'' (see Figure \ref{fig:warner}).
+The researcher asks, ``Have you ever cheated on an exam?''
+If the spinner lands on the label that matches the student’s actual experience, the student answers ``Yes''; otherwise, they answer ``No'' \citep{warner1965randomized}.
 The researcher can’t tell who really cheated, but by knowing the probability of heads/tails, they can estimate the true cheating rate from the group responses while protecting individual privacy.
 This built-in uncertainty protects participants from potential repercussions, thereby encouraging greater honesty.
 Rather than relying on the respondent’s trust in assurances of confidentiality, the method guarantees plausible deniability at the level of each response.
 The key innovation of RR is that, while any single answer may be ambiguous, the aggregate data retains sufficient structure for valid statistical inference about the population as a whole \citep{greenberg1969unrelated, simmons1967unrelated, mangat1990alternative}.
-The flexibility of RR designs ranges from the use of coins and dice to more elaborate randomization schemes, enabling researchers to tailor the approach to the sensitivity of the question and the context of the survey \citep{chaudhuri2020randomized, blair2015design, kuk1990asking}.
-Through this mechanism, RR transforms the fundamental obstacle of privacy protection into an integral part of the statistical design, improving data quality and enabling robust estimation of sensitive behaviors at the population level \citep{boruch1971assuring, fox1986randomized}.
+The flexibility of RR designs ranges from the use of coins and dice to more elaborate randomization schemes, enabling researchers to tailor the approach to the sensitivity of the question and the survey context \citep{chaudhuri2020randomized, blair2015design, kuk1990asking}.
+RR designs transform the fundamental obstacle of privacy protection into an integral part of the statistical design, improving data quality and enabling robust estimation of sensitive behaviors at the population level \citep{boruch1971assuring, fox1986randomized}.